Enormous! is the only way to describe this beach; it's almost 2 miles of sand backed by a huge pebble bank formed after a BIG storm in 1859.

 Cross the river, at the back of the pebble bank opposite the cafe at the north end to gain access to several low tide bays.

-At very low tide it’s possible to walk round to Cwm Mawr beach but keep an eye on the tide.
+At very low tide it’s possible to walk round to Cwm Mawr beach but keep an eye on the tide times as you dont want to get cut off.

 Dog restrictions apply to the middle third of the beach between the 1st May and 30thSeptember.
 Check out a map of the beach to help with which section of beach it applies to.